Azure-Samples/azure-edge-extensions-retrieval-augmented-generation/README.md

 - rag-on-edge-interface: an interface module to interact with web frontend and the backend components.
 - rag-on-edge-pubsub-broker: a pub/sub message broker for message passing between the components. currently we use Azure IoT Operations MQ broker as the message broker.
 The broker can be also replaced with other messaging brokers.
 DAPR sidecar is used to interact with the broker.
 - rag-on-edge-vectorDB: a database to store the vectors. currently we use [Chroma DB](https://www.trychroma.com/) as the vector database.
 The database can be also replaced with other vector databases.
-- rag-on-edge-LLM: a large language model (LLM) to generate the response based on the vector search result. currently we use [LLama2 model](https://ai.meta.com/llama/) as the LLM.
-It can be also replaced with other open sourced LLM model fit for edge inference.
+- rag-on-edge-SLM-Phi2: a small language model (SLM) to generate the response based on the vector search result.
+We use [Phi2](https://www.microsoft.com/en-us/research/blog/phi-2-the-surprising-power-of-small-language-models/).
+It can be also replaced with other open sourced SLM model fit for edge inference.

 ### Messaging Design